-Although your financial aid is disbursed to your account towards the beginning of each payment period, you earn the funds as you complete the period.
+Although your financial aid is disbursed to your account at the start of each payment period, you earn the funds as you complete the period.
 If you withdraw, the amount of assistance that you have earned is determined based on the percent of the semester you completed.
 The calculation is: